The Quest (1996 film): Filming

 Principal photography took place between early March and mid May 1995 in Thailand.
 The fictional fort hosting the Ghang-gheng was built in the mountains overlooking the town of Mae Hong Son, near the Burmese border.
 The film's wraparound scenes were shot in Canada over four days in mid-June 1995, and Montreal stood in for New York City.

 As related by Moore in his autobiography, the shoot was poorly organized, and Diamant tried to get the crew to work extra hours without pay to compensate for the delays, many of which, according to actor Jack McGee, were due to Van Damme showing up late on set.
-Moore and McGee judged that the Belgian was out of his depth as a director, and that Peter MacDonald carried much of the picture by himself.
+Moore and McGee judged that the Belgian was out of his depth as a director, and that second unit director Peter MacDonald carried much of the picture by himself.
 Moore was aggravated by the decision to build the fort in the mountains, as it was separated from his accommodations by a 1.5 hour drive through rough terrain.
 He ended up locking a knee during one such trip, and spent much of the shoot in a cast.
 Moore argued that the fort should have been built in the valley, as it was only seen at night in the film (which is incorrect).
 Although the Briton remained his jovial self during the shoot, he refused to talk to Diamant again after the release.

 Steven Lambert was hired as fight coordinator despite an incident with Van Damme on the set of Timecop, where he was an actor and stunt performer.
 Van Damme wanted to end the final fight with his signature spin kick, but Lambert suggested that he surprise his fans with a punch combination instead.
 Although Korean representative Ong Soo Han was a Taekwondo black belt, his style in the film owed more to Tang Soo Do, an early Korean martial arts form that was also less reliant on kicks.
 Some tensions arose as Van Damme tinkered with the matchups, juggling fighters each looking to maximize their screen time.
 Azedine Nouri actually broke a table when he was told by Lambert that he would not be featured against Van Damme.
 Some were also protective of their on-camera persona, such as former sumo wrestler Koji Kitao, who was uncooperative and had to be summarily written out.